Category

 Furthermore, while paid internet video streaming services have traditionally focused on providing access to past movies and TV programs, multiple providers have recently begun including live sports broadcasts, such as baseball, within their monthly subscription packages.
 This trend is noteworthy as it offers a new option for people in their 30s and 40s—who grew up familiar with the internet and are now the core demographic—to enjoy their favorite sports content.

-These new moves by streaming providers may conversely spur existing pay-TV broadcasters, potentially accelerating the online distribution of sports programming beyond traditional broadcasting methods.
+These new moves by streaming providers may conversely stimulate existing pay-TV broadcasters, potentially accelerating the online distribution of sports programming beyond traditional broadcasting methods.

 What lies ahead for paid video viewing?

 These new possibilities are not limited to online streaming providers alone; they represent opportunities for all businesses involved in video production and distribution.
-It is expected that businesses entering the online streaming domain will not only provide convenient access to past content but will also pursue new possibilities for video viewing and enhance its appeal through their initiatives.
+It is expected that businesses entering the online streaming domain will not only provide convenient access to past content but will also pursue new possibilities in video viewing and undertake initiatives to further enhance its appeal.

 [Survey on Paid Video Service Usage Overview]